Medical Malpractice Lawyer Serving Greenville

 While many medical malpractice claims are settled out of court, some may proceed to trial if a settlement cannot be reached.
 If your case goes to trial, our legal team will focus on proving the medical professional’s liability and determining the compensation you deserve.

-Once a settlement or court verdict is obtained, our lawyer will manage the final steps, which include settling any related claims, accounting for legal fees and other costs, and disbursing the funds you are entitled to receive.
+Once a settlement or court verdict is obtained, our legal team will manage the final steps, which include settling any related claims, accounting for legal fees and other costs, and disbursing the funds you are entitled to receive.

 The Actual Worth of Your Medical Malpractice Case